Stegny: History

-In the 1880s, at the current Idzikowskiego Street, the Russian Imperial Army built the Fort Che, as part of the Warsaw Fortress, a series of fortifications surrounding the city.
-After 1892, it began being used mostly as a warehouse, and in 1909, it was decommissioned.
-In the 1930s, the surrounding area was parcelled and sold for the construction of a neighbourhood of single-family housing.
+In the 1880s, the Fort Che, later renamed to the Piłsudski Fort in 1928, was constructed by the Russian Imperial Army as part of the Warsaw Fortress, a series of fortifications surrounding the city.
+After 1892, it was primary used as a military warehouse, and in 1909, it was decommissioned.
+During the interwar period, it houses an ammunition factory.
+In the 1930s, the surrounding area was parceled and sold for the construction of single-family housing, expanding the nearby neighbourhood of Królikarnia.
 During the Second World War, soldiers of the Polish Land Forces defended themselves in the fort until its capture on 25 September 1939.
 It was again used during the Warsaw Uprising in 1944 by the Polish resistance before being captured on 15 September.

-In 1959, at 3 Czerniowiecka Street, was opened a small ski jumping venue operated by the Warsaw Ski Club, with the construction point at 38 m (124.67 ft).
+In 1959, a small ski jumping venue was opened at 3 Czerniowiecka Street.
+It was operated by the Warsaw Ski Club, and had the construction point at 38 m (124.67 ft).
 It was mostly used as a training venue and occasionally hosted ski jumping competitions.
-It was modernized between 1975 and 1980.
+It was modernised between 1975 and 1980.
 The last competition was hosted there in 1989, with it continuing to serve as a training venue until the early 1990s, after which it stopped being used.
-The ski jumping hill was deconstructed between 2010 and 2011.
+It was deconstructed between 2010 and 2011.

-In the 1970s beginning in 1971, in this area was constructed the residential neighbourhood of Stegny.
-Consisting of 4-, 11-, and 16-storey-tall multifamily residential buildings in an area of 75 ha, it became the first project in Warsaw built with the large panel system.
+The apartments buildings in Stegny in the 1970s.

+Between 1971 and 1977, the housing estate of Stegny was developed in the area of 75 ha.
+It consisted of apartment buildings, constated with the large panel system technology.
 The buildings were made from prefabricated components, manufactured in the Służewiec House Factory (Fabryka Domów „Służewiec”).
 The neighbourhood was designed by Jadwiga Grębecka, Jan Szpakowicz, and Romuald Welder, with the project receiving the Minister of Constitution Award.
-In January 1975, in the building at 3 Marylska Street, was assigned the one-millionth public housing unit in the Polish People's Republic, which was also simultaneously the 150-thousandth unit in Warsaw.
+In January 1975, the one-millionth public housing unit in the Polish People's Republic, and simultaneously the 150-thousandth unit in Warsaw, was assigned in the building at 3 Marylska Street.
 The event was commemorated with a plaque installed on the building's façade.